WeiyongchangChina/A-comparative-study-on-point-cloud-down-sampling-strategies-for-deep-learning-based-crop-organ-seg/README.md

 ___

 ## Prerequisites
+- The project was deployed on a not-so-new computing platform that has a 16-core AMD Ryzen CPU and 3 paralleled Nvidia RTX2080Ti Grapic cards.
+This also explains why we chose TensorFlow rather than Pytorch.
 - Python == 3.7.13
 - Numpy == 1.21.5
 - tensorflow == 1.13.1
 - CUDA == 11.7
 - cuDNN == 10.1
 - PCL == 1.120

 ## Abstract